LGBTQ rights in Malaysia: 19th and 20th centuries

+21st century

 In 2002, Terengganu passed Syariah Criminal Offenses (Hudud And Qisas) Enactment 2002 which stipulated the imposition of hudud law including for same-sex sexual acts, but this law remained unenforceable due to the limits set out by Act 355.

 In 2005, the Royal Malaysian Navy (RMN) chief Mohd Anwar Mohd Nor stated that the Navy would never accept homosexuals.

 In 2010, the Film Censorship Board of Malaysia announced it would only allow depiction of homosexual characters as long as the characters "repent" or "go straight" in the end.

 In 2016, the High Court affirmed the right of a post-transition transgender man to reassign his gender on his national registration identity card.
 The judgement was however overturned on appeal the following year.

 In 2017, Malaysia tried to censor Beauty and the Beast over some gay moments but eventually relented and let the movie be shown.
 The censorship board also had no objections to the screening of Power Rangers even with a lesbian scene in the movie.

 In May 2017, the LGBTQ pride march organised by Taylor's University planned in June was cancelled due to Islamist pressure.
 The event was condemned by pro-Islamist blogs because it was disrespectful to do in the Islamic holy month of Ramadan.

 In August 2018, a gay bar in the capital Kuala Lumpur was raided by police and religious enforcement officials, while in a separate incident, a transgender woman was beaten up by a group of assailants in Seremban, a town south of Kuala Lumpur.
 The minister in charge of Islamic affairs also came under fire from activists and other ruling party lawmakers, after he ordered the removal of portraits of two LGBTQ activists from an art exhibition.

 In September 2018, two Muslim women were convicted by the Terengganu Shariah High Court for attempting to have lesbian sex in a car parked in public area, and were fined 3,300 Malaysian ringgit and caned six times in shariah-style caning before an audience in a courtroom of the Terengganu Shariah High Court.
 Prime Minister Mahathir Mohamad denounced the punishment, saying it "did not reflect the justice or compassion of Islam".